Dr George Leeson, Director of Oxford Institute of Population Ageing, on Why Age is Just a Number

 As an individual that has implications; you may have a life plan, which may include retiring at 55 and enjoying 20 years of retirement.
 But when you actually get to 95 you may well think, “Why did I not do anything for the last 20 years?!”

-We have to remember that these additional years aren’t all going to be spent lying in a bed in a nursing home, incontinent and unable to communicate – things that are still, in many people’s minds, inextricably attached to old age.
+We have to remember that these additional years aren’t all going to be spent lying in a bed in a care home, incontinent and unable to communicate – things that are still, in many people’s minds, inextricably attached to old age.

 It’s taken a long time to wake up to what is coming and to ask how do we adjust in order to create a sustainable society in light of this dramatic change in our population structure?
 We look into a future that is very different, but we seem to stay anchored in the past in our behaviour and attitudes to ageing.